Would you trust an AI version of yourself to make decisions for you?

 The software is run locally on mobile phones, so this doesn’t appear to be some cynical data mining exercise by big business.
 But the question that still presents itself is: just because we can do this, should we?
 Do we actually need AI versions of ourselves?

-If you’re working on AI that can enhance or support our daily lives, let us know on 0800 772 0800.
+If you’re working on AI that can enhance or support our daily lives, let us know or give us a call on 0800 772 0800.